Tan Kim Ching: Business career

-Diplomatic career
+Diplomacy

 Tan played a significant role in fostering relationships between Singapore and the colonial government on the one hand, and Siam and its ruler King Mongkut (Rama IV) on the other.

-He helped Sir Harry Ord secure a new treaty with Kedah in 1867, and played an integral role in ending the Larut wars by getting Abdullah to seek British intervention, which led to the signing of treaties at Pangkor.

 When the Hokkien-Teochew Riots which broke out on 5 May 1854 over 400 people were killed during 10 days of violence.
-In a meeting with British authorities, Tan Kim Ching represented the Hokkiens and with his assurance and that of Seah Eu Chin of the Teochews, the situation was brought to an end.
+In a meeting with British authorities, Tan represented the Hokkiens and with his assurance and that of Seah Eu Chin of the Teochews, the situation was brought to an end.

+Tan helped the new Governor of the Straits Settlements, Harry Ord, secured a new treaty with Kedah in 1867, and played an integral role in ending the Larut wars by getting Raja Muda Abdullah of Perak to seek British intervention, which led to the signing of the Pangkor Treaty of 1874.

-In March 1878 The Straits Asiatic Society (formed on 4 November 1877) was renamed The Straits Branch of the Royal Asiatic Society and Tan Kim Ching was one of its founding members.
+In March 1878 The Straits Asiatic Society (formed on 4 November 1877) was renamed The Straits Branch of the Royal Asiatic Society and Tan was one of its founding members.

 Tan had a very close relationship with the royal family of Siam and often served as their go-between.
 In recognising the importance of his role, he was appointed ‘the first Siamese Consul in Singapore’ by King Mongkut in 1863 and in 1885, King Chulalongkorn elevated his title to that of consul-general.
 He was bestowed the royal title Phraya Astongt Disrarak Siamprajanukulkij.
 He was also Special Commissioner for Siam in the Straits Settlements.

 He introduced his business partner in Singapore, Read, to the Siamese king in the late-1850s when the king desired to get out of a disadvantageous treaty with France.